 While the external company confirmed access to data was possible, no evidence was uncovered to prove that any sensitive information was viewed or stolen by the attacker.
 However, it was not possible to completely rule out data access and theft with a 100% degree of certainty.

 The types of data stored on the parts of the system that could have been accessed included names, dates of birth, addresses, Medicare card details, medical treatment information, health insurance particulars, and archived electronic health records.
 Financial information was not held on the part of the network compromised in the attack and remained protected at all times.

-CCHLV notified all individuals who may have been affected by mail on December 14, 2017 and contact the Department of Health and Human Services’ Office for Civil Rights to make them aware of the breach also.
-Additionally law enforcement agencies were notified and CCHLV is assist with the investigation on an ongoing basis.
+CCHLV notified all individuals who may have been affected by mail on December 14, 2017 and contacted the Department of Health and Human Services’ Office for Civil Rights to make them aware of the breach.
+Additionally, law enforcement agencies were notified and CCHLV is assisting with the investigation on an ongoing basis.